By Katie Wilson

-Where to stay: Joro, which opened four boutique rooms in 2021, would be our first choice.
+Where to stay: Joro, which recently opened four boutique rooms, would be our first choice.
 While hotel and restaurant, Brocco on the Park, has dreamy copper baths in some rooms.
 Other boutique hotels include The Psalter or for a quirky stay book the Garrison Hotel in an old guardhouse.

-Liverpool is set to host the UK’s Turner Prize in October 2022 for the first time in 15 years, but this isn’t the only reason the north west city has been named one of the best places to visit by Time Out this year.
+Liverpool hosted the UK’s Turner Prize in October 2022 for the first time in 15 years, but this isn’t the only reason the north west city has been named one of the best places to visit by Time Out.

 Famed for being the birthplace of The Beatles, a must-visit is the Cavern Club where the Fab Four used to play.
 You can also take an immersive Beatles tour through the city to learn all about the iconic band’s rise to fame and pop into the Beatles Museum.